 This may seem frivolous, all things considered, but it's not.
-As we said before, it is essential to connect with jurors and be able to look into their eyes.
+As we said before, it is essential to connect with jurors, to look a juror in his or her eyes.
 In other words, you need to be able to read the jury.

-It's difficult, if not impossible, to read a jury box of twelve half-covered faces.
+It's difficult, if not impossible, to read a jury box of 12 half-covered faces.
 And that's exactly what a jury box will look like if we resume in-person trials.